Reserve Bank of India: 1961–1968

 As a result of bank crashes, the RBI was requested to establish and monitor a deposit insurance system.
-Meant to restore the trust in the national bank system, it was initialized on 7 December 1961.
+Meant to restore the trust in the national bank system, it was initialized on 07-December-1961.
 The Indian government founded the funds to promote the economy and used the slogan "Developing Banking".
 The government of India restructured the national bank market and nationalized a lot of institutes.
 As a result, the RBI had to play the central part in controlling and supporting this public banking sector.

 1969–1984

 In 1969, the Indira Gandhi-headed government nationalised 14 major commercial banks.
 Upon Indira Gandhi's return to power in 1980, a further six banks were nationalised.
 The regulation of the economy and especially the financial sector was reinforced by the Government of India in the 1970s and 1980s.
 The central bank became the central player and increased its policies a lot for various tasks like interests, reserve ratio and visible deposits.
 These measures aimed at better economic development and had a huge effect on the company policy of the institutes.
 The banks lend money in selected sectors, like agricultural business and small trade companies.
-The Banking Commission was established on Wednesday, 29 January 1969, to analyse banking costs, effects of legislations and banking procedures, including non-banking financial intermediaries and indigenous banking on Government of India economy; with R.G.
+The Banking Commission was established on Wednesday, 29-January-1969, to analyse banking costs, effects of legislations and banking procedures, including non-banking financial intermediaries and indigenous banking on Government of India economy; with R.G.
 Saraiya as the chairman.

 The branch was forced to establish two new offices in the country for every newly established office in a town.
 The oil crises in 1973 resulted in increasing inflation, and the RBI restricted monetary policy to reduce the effects.

 1985–1990

-A lot of committees analysed the Indian economy between 1985 and 1989.
+Many committees analysed the Indian economy between 1985 and 1989.
 Their results had an effect on the RBI.
 The Board for Industrial and Financial Reconstruction, the Indira Gandhi Institute of Development Research and the Security & Exchange Board of India investigated the national economy as a whole, and the security and exchange board proposed better methods for more effective markets and the protection of investor interests.
 The Indian financial market was a leading example for so-called "financial repression" (Mckinnon and Shaw).
-The Discount and Finance House of India began its operations in the monetary market in April 1988; the National Housing Bank, founded in July 1988, was forced to invest in the property market and a new financial law improved the versatility of direct deposit by more security measures and liberalisation.
+The Discount and Finance House of India began its operations in the monetary market in April-1988; the National Housing Bank, founded in July-1988, was forced to invest in the property market and a new financial law improved the versatility of direct deposit by more security measures and liberalisation.